ga-curriculum/unit-testing-in-javascript/testing-express-routes/README.md

 const app = require('../server');
 ```

-The wonderful thing about exporting the apps listern is that it will not matter how large we scale our application, we can still test all routes.
-As of right now we only have 2 routes declared in the `server.js` file for the purpose of learning.
-However, if we were to take this application and grow it to have 100 routes, we would still be able to test all of them by exporting the `app.listen` method.
+The benefit of exporting the `app.listen` method is that regardless of how large we scale our application, we can still test all of our routes.

 ## Before and After Hooks

-We are working with a User model for this applicaton and a lot of the tests that you might have to write will be interacting with a database of some kind.
+We are working with a `User` model for this application, and a lot of the tests that you might have to write will be interacting with a database of some kind.
 The Mocha framework provide us with some hooks we can use to run code before and after our tests.
 These hooks are called:

 - `before` - runs once before all tests
 - `beforeEach` - runs before each test
 - `after` - runs once after all tests
 - `afterEach` - runs after each test

-So why is this important?
-In the pratcial sense, we need a way to connect to the database then disconnect from it.
-In a larger sense, we need a way to seperate any data that we create for the test from any data that we have in our database.
-We only want to test the data that we create for the test.
-We do not want to test any data that we have in our database.
+So why are these important?
+In the practical sense, we need a way to connect to the database, then disconnect from it.
+In a larger sense, we also need a way to separate any data that we create for the test from any data that we have in our database.
+We only want to test the data that we create for the test, NOT the data that we have in our database.
 We are testing the functionality of our code, not the functionality of our database.

 Inside our `app.test.js` file, let's create a `before` and `after` hook.
 We will use the `before` hook to connect to the database and the `after` hook to disconnect from the database.